gluobe/cloud-native-track-openshift/README.md

-# Container Native Track - OpenShift Workshop
+# Cloud Native Track - OpenShift Workshop

 In this hands-on workshop you will learn the basics of OpenShift.